|Nutritional Guidelines (per serving)|

 In a large bowl, beat eggs with sugar until light and lemon-colored.
 Add the spices, baking soda-water mixture and honey.
 Mix well.
 Add flour gradually and mix until stiff dough forms.
 Shape into a ball, wrap in plastic and let it rest for 30 minutes.

-Heat oven to 400 degrees.
-On parchment paper cut to fit your baking pans, roll the dough to 1/4-inch thickness.
+Preheat oven to 400 F. On parchment paper cut to fit your baking pans, roll the dough to 1/4-inch thickness.
 Cut into your desired shape.
 Lift the parchment paper by opposite corners and place on the baking pans.
 See these steps for rolling and cutting gingerbread.

 Bake for 10 minutes or until lightly brown around the edges.
 Let cool completely before storing in an airtight container.
 It's best to ice or glazes these cookies right before serving.